tccoin/docker_images/slam/README.md

     ```
     - See `build.log` for building details.
 The image may take ~20 minutes to build, so please grab a cup of coffee and relax.
     - If you encounter any problem during this step, please submit a new issue and paste your error message there.
 We will help you as soon as possible.
 1. When you finish the coffee or the container is built, please check `docker-compose.yml`.
-You may want to change line 44-45 (or somewhere around):
+    - You may want to change line 44-45 (or somewhere around):
         ```bash
         - /home/$USER/Projects/curly/:/root/ws/
         - /run/media/$USER/CTOS-Storage/rosbag/:/root/ws/rosbag/
         ```
         These two lines will make the folders on your host system available inside the container.
-For more configuration please see [compose-file](https://docs.docker.com/compose/compose-file/compose-file-v3/).
-1. It is a good practice to keep your working files on your host system.
+    - It is a good practice to keep your working files on your host system.
 In that way, if the container is deleted by accident (which happens a lot), you will not lose your works.
 Guess how I learn this~
+    - If you are not using Nvidia GPU or you are using docker on MacOS or Windows, delete or comment out these lines in `docker-compose.yml`:
+        ```yaml
+        - "NVIDIA_DRIVER_CAPABILITIES=all"
+        ...
+        deploy:
+          resources:
+            reservations:
+              devices:
+                - driver: nvidia
+                  count: 1
+                  capabilities: [gpu]
+        ```
+    - For more configuration please see [compose-file](https://docs.docker.com/compose/compose-file/compose-file-v3/).
 1. Run this command to open a new container with your `docker-compose.yml` config:
     ```bash
     docker-compose run slam